rharkes/Monero_Wallet_Validator/README.md

-# monero_app
+# Monero Wallet Validator

-silly java project to learn json
+Checks the Keccak hash to validate the wallet.